Neetpone/InfraMod/README.md

 which should leave you with a `floorb_infra_mod.dll` and a `addons/floorb_infra_mod.vdf`.
 Launch the game, and the overlay should display once you're in-game.

 ## Configuration
 After the first run, a file called `floorb_infra_mod.ini` is created in your INFRA installation folder (the same folder as `infra.exe`.)
-You can also create it there yourself after the first run.
+You can also create it there yourself before the first run.

 The format is as follows: